MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2014/20140513-replication-health-mailer.md

 ---
 # Replication Health Mailer

 One of our Engineers, **Sangeeth** , has come up with a nifty PowerShell script which mails the replication health in a host or  in a cluster in a nice dashboard format.
 We thought it would be of help to our customers to get the status of the replicating VMs and their foot print on CPU and in Memory.
-You can download the script [here.](https://gallery.technet.microsoft.com/Replication-Health-Mailer-4066632c#content)

 The sample output from the script looks like this.
 You can add as many recipients as you wish